maoschanz/drawing/CONTRIBUTING.md

 the history, are image-wide.
-- the interactions with the selection are ridiculously complex and numerous _(defining, explicit applying, explicit canceling, import, clipboard methods, use by the "canvas tools" (cancelled or confirmed), deletion, implicit applying, implicit canceling, …)_ which can easily create small bugs.
+- the interactions with the selection are ridiculously complex and numerous _(defining, explicit applying, explicit canceling, import, clipboard methods, use by the transformation tools (whose operation can be cancelled or confirmed), deletion, implicit applying, implicit canceling, …)_ which can easily create small bugs or regressions.
 - the horizontal and vertical scrollings (and their scrollbars) are managed "manually" and quite poorly.

 These 3 points sometimes can lead to object-oriented spaghetti code.

-If you change anything regarding the selection and/or the "canvas tools" (the tools which can edit the selection content), make sure to test various scenarios like this one:
+If you change anything regarding the selection and/or the transformation tools (which can edit the selection content), make sure to test various scenarios like this one:

 1. several images edited in different tabs of the same window;
 2. zoom and/or scroll;